ezolo/Sleep-Inn-Application/README.md

 ## 📝 What is the Sleep Inn Form?
-> The following application is a registration form for the Sleep Inn hotel.
+> The following application is a registration form for the Sleep Inn Hotel.
 Users will be able to enter:
 -  Guest information
 -  Room information
 -  Additional Charges